core-wg/cf-reg-update/draft-fossati-core-cf-reg-update.md

 A new column with the title "Note" has been added to the registry, which contains information about expected checks.

+## "Full" Expert Review Checks {#full-checks}

 The registration procedure for the 0-255 range has been slightly modified -- from "Expert Review" to "Expert Review (Full)" -- to clearly distinguish it from the "lightweight" Expert Review that may apply to the 10000-64999 range.
-For the 0-255 range, the DE must also evaluate the requested codepoint concerning the limited availability of the 1-byte codepoint space.
+For the 0-255 range, in addition to the checks described in {{checks}}, the DE must also evaluate the requested codepoint concerning the limited availability of the 1-byte codepoint space.
 For the 10000-64999 range, this criterion does not apply.

 ## "Lightweight" Expert Review Checks {#checks}